-The resources described for the project are appropriate and sufficient to
+The resources described for the project are appropriate and sufficient to must be related to the project activities being performed.

 A budget for the project that is realistic.
-All grant and matching funds
+All grant and matching funds carry out the project.

 A budget that shows how all grant and matching amounts were calculated.